MysteryPancake/Houdini-Fun/README.md

 6. You should see the collider frozen in place.
 If not, try swapping the Time Shift to the other input in your Extract Transform node.
 7. Unpack and do your sim in local space.
 8. Pack the sim result.
 9. Add another Transform Pieces node with the same Extract Transform input.
-This time, set it to "Invert Transform" to go back to world space.
+This time, set it to "Invert Transformation" to go back to world space.
 10. Unpack the world space result.

 If you want to deal with open containers, the easiest way is to do a separate sim when the fluid exits the container.
 This is done by killing points outside the container, then feeding the killed points into the other sim.
 Make sure to nuke all point attributes to keep it clean for the next sim.